-FLASH SAVE n Save the program in the program memory to the flash location n.
+FLASH SAVE n Save the program in the program memory to the flash location n .
 FLASH LOAD n Load a program from flash location n into the program memory.

-FLASH RUN n Run a program from flash location n, clears all variables but does not erase or change the program held in the main program memory.
+FLASH RUN n Run a program from flash location n , clears all variables but does not erase or change the program held in the main program memory.
 FLASH LIST Display a list of all flash locations including the first line of the program.
 FLASH LIST n [,ALL] Lists the program held in location n.
-Use FLASH LIST n,ALL to list without page breaks

-Erase flash location n.

-FLASH CHAIN n Load and run a program from flash location n, leaving all variables intact.

-As with FLASH RUN this command but does not erase or change the program held in the main program memory.

-FLASH OVERWRITE n Erase flash location n and then save the program in the program memory to that location.

-FLASH DISK LOAD f\$ [,O] Loads a flash slot from the binary file specified.
+Use FLASH LIST n,ALL to list without page breaks FLASH ERASE n Erase flash location n .
+FLASH ERASE ALL Erase all flash locations.
+FLASH CHAIN n Run the program in flash location $n$ , leaving all variables intact.
+This allows for very large programs, that can be split into two or three parts, to be run.
+It does not erase or change the program held in the main program memory.
+FLASH OVERWRITE n Erase flash location $n$ and then save the program in the program memory to that location.
+FLASH DISK LOAD f\$ [,O] Loads a flash slot with a binary file created using LIBRARY DISK SAVE.
 Overwrites the slot if the optional "O" is specified.

-Erase all flash locations.

 In addition, the command OPTION AUTORUN can be used to specify a flash program location to be set running when power is applied or the CPU restarted.
-This option can also used without specifying a flash location and in that case MMBasic will automatically load and run the program that is in the program memory.
+This option can also be used without specifying a flash location and in that case MMBasic will automatically run the program in program memory.